smitelli/scottsmitelli.com/src/content/projects/scottsmitelli.com/index.md

 ## Site Colophon

 The main body font is {{% link lora-font /%}} and the monospace code blocks use {{% link fira-mono-font /%}}.
-Navigation and other incidental text uses {{% link ruda-font /%}}.
-All content management and static file generation is handled by Hugo, and is hosted by an {{% link nginx /%}} server running on {{% link debian /%}}.
+Navigation and other incidental text uses {{% link ruda-font /%}}. {{% margin-note %}}Each article on the site ends with an uppercase Greek letter omega, which is a flourish I took from a 1990s print magazine called  _Electronics Now_.{{% /margin-note %}} All content management and static file generation is handled by Hugo, and is hosted by an {{% link nginx /%}} server running on {{% link debian /%}}.
 My web host is {{% link linode /%}} using TLS certificates provided by {{% link letsencrypt /%}}.
 For the most part, I don't use any content delivery networks or proxies; this is my server talking directly to your device.

 This site contains no third-party tracking or analytics scripts, nor does it serve any ads.
 On typical pages, all the data required to present the content comes directly from this server.
 The most common exception to this is {{% link mathjax /%}}{{% margin-note %}}I tried briefly to self-host MathJax, but it was _frustratingly_ difficult to get it half-working using Hugo and seemingly impossible to make it work fully.{{% /margin-note %}} for math typesetting, which is served by JSDelivr on pages where it is actively used.